mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 -----------------------------

-The version of LibreOffice that ships with Ubuntu is slightly older than the latest stable version.
-To get that stable version, you'll need to add the **PPA**, or "personal package archive," for LibreOffice "Fresh", so ``apt`` can download the newer version.
+The version of LibreOffice that ships with Ubuntu is slightly older than the latest version.
+To get that "Fresh" version, you'll need to add the **PPA**, or "personal package archive," for LibreOffice "Fresh", so ``apt`` can download the newer version.
+Just be aware that this version can have some bugs...but it also means you get the latest and greatest features.

 Once you've added the new PPA, update the apt package lists and install all the now-available updates.